philippechevieux/youtube-playlist-manager/README.md

    yarn install
    ```
 4. Create an environnement file `.env` at the root of the directory
-5. Enter your YouTube Data API key in `.env`
+5. Enter your YouTube Data API ID (that you have previously saved) in `.env`
    ```env
    REACT_APP_GOOGLE_CLIENT_ID = MY_KEY;
    ```